Ogo Maduewesi, Founder/CEO

 Darlington won the Eriata Oribhabor Poetry Prize in 2014, and his poem, “We Are More Than Numbers” was included in the top 100 poems in the Nigerian Students Poetry Prize in 2017.

-He recently joined Outer Shell Africa as a Content Manager and his strong belief that people with visible differences should lead free lives as everyone else, convinced him to become a volunteer.
+He joined Outer Shell Africa as a Content Manager and his strong belief that people with visible differences should lead free lives as everyone else, convinced him to become a volunteer.

 Christine Janus is responsible for the building of an International Conference for Dermatology Patient Organization leaders (IDPOC.org) and establishing an International Alliance for Dermatology Patient Organizations.